-Students may select to complete a thesis (6 credit hours of HMD 899 Research in HMD) under the direction of their major professor and committee OR they may take 6 additional credit hours from program electives and sit for a comprehensive written examination followed by an oral examination with their committee.
-The thesis topic must be compatible with on-going research in HMD.
-Students will present a formal seminar of their research findings followed by an oral examination with their committee.
+Students may select to complete a thesis under the direction of their major professor and committee OR they may take 6 additional credit hours from program electives and complete a comprehensive paper followed by an oral examination with their committee.
+Students electing to complete the thesis option will present a formal seminar of their research findings followed by an oral examination with their committee.

 Required core courses for all students (9 credit hours) include:

-- HN 891 – Environmental Scanning and Analysis of Current Issues in Dietetics (3 credits)
+- FNDH 891 – Environmental Scanning and Analysis of Current Issues in Dietetics (3 credits)

 - STAT 703 – Introduction to Statistical Methods for the Sciences (3 credits)